 - White basket coffee filters

-- Put the decorated coffee filter in a dish with a small amount of water.
-Make sure the water is only touching the non-colored part otherwise colors will dissolve in the water.
-You want the water to move the colors up the coffee filter creating a beautiful design!
+Fill shallow cups or bowls with a small amount of water and place the decorated coffee filter into the water, taking care to be sure the water only the non-colored part of the filter (Otherwise, your hand-drawn design will dissolve in the water!)
+Watch the water move the colors up the coffee filter, creating a beautiful design (Figure 2).

 When the design moves to cover all but the top 25% of each filter, carefully remove the filters from the cups or bowls (Figure 3).